Istanbul, Türkiye – The sun sets on today and this tour

 Sunday 07 May 2023

-Highlights: Exploring less visited areas of Istanbul, visting Tekfur Palace, Cruising the Bosphorus Strait
+Highlights: Exploring less visited areas of Istanbul, visiting Tekfur Palace, Cruising the Bosphorus Strait

-Today was the final offical day of the G Adventures ‘Best of Turkey’ tour, which really is normally just an included breakfast but today I had booked an extra option the Alternative Istanbul Walking Tour and Bosphorus Cruise which goes for about 8 hours.
-I had hoped to do this option before the main tour but my flights got pusged back and didn’t have the time.
+Today was the final official day of the G Adventures ‘Best of Turkey’ tour, which really is normally just an included breakfast but today I had booked an extra option the Alternative Istanbul Walking Tour and Bosphorus Cruise which goes for about 8 hours.
+I had hoped to do this option before the main tour but my flights got pushed back and didn’t have the time so insteaded scheduled for today.

-A few members of our tour did this before we left Istanbul, this time it was the amazing Charlotte and myself plus 5 others most who are starting their tours with a group meeting at 6.30 pm today.
+A few members of our tour did this option before the tour started, this time it was the amazing Charlotte and me plus 5 others most who are starting their tours with a group meeting at 6.30 pm today.

 This religious take over was highlighted in many of the areas we visited today, while some Jewish Synagogues and Orthodox Churches initially survived they have over the centuries been replaced.
 We say a number of former Churches (some converted to Mosques) and Synagogues (which were closed or destroyed).